Skip to content

 WHAT RUNS

-• 02Indirect substitute mapping: open source, in-house build, spreadsheet, services firm, do-nothing.
+• 02Substitute mapping: open source, in-house build, spreadsheets, services firms, and the do-nothing baseline.

-• 04Moat thesis tested against the strongest competitor's most recent 90 days of shipping cadence.
+• 04Your moat thesis is tested against the strongest competitor's last 90 days of shipping.
+Slow shipping is a different signal than fast shipping.

 10× claim test